holepunchto/hypercore/README.md

 If you do not mark a range the entire feed will be marked for download.

-If you have not enabled sparse mode (`sparse: true` in the feed constructor) then the entire feed will be marked for download for you when the feed is created.
+If you have not enabled sparse mode (`sparse: true` in the feed constructor) then the entire feed will be marked for download when the feed is created.

 #### `feed.undownload(range)`